doncandela/mgah/mgah.md

     (dem21)..GMEM/msigs$ pip install -e .
     ```

+  - A rather complicated directory structure not described here is used to organize the simulations to generate the granular samples and carry out the memory simulations.
+In brief, a single granular sample can be uses as the basis for several memory simulations.
+Each memory simulation is carried out in a directory with a name like **`cc-expts...`** by the shell script **`cc-expts../mx2.sh`** , which runs the program  **`mx2.py`** located in a higher directory.

-  - The shell script **`cc-expts../mx2.sh`**   is used to run `mx2.py` and must be edited to reflect the run configuration to be used (e.g. use of hyperthreading).
-For comparison with scripts shown in later sections to run `mx2.py` in other situations (with Apptainer, on Unity, both of these...) here are the contents of `mx2.sh` for this simple (non-Apptainer, PC) case:
+    Each of the various memory simulations described in this document (on a PC or on Unity, containerized or not, using different numbers of cores and/or hyperthreading) was carried out in its own  **`cc-expts...`** directory by making changes only to the **`cc-expts../mx2.sh`** script.
+For comparison with later sections here are the contents of **`mx2.sh`** for this simple (non-Apptainer, PC) case:

     ```
     #!/bin/bash